drcor/IT-Security2024/README.md

 ```

 - When the seconds number is odd, then it represents a 1.
-- When the seconds numeber is even, then it represents a 0.
+- When the seconds number is even, then it represents a 0.

 ```text
 2022-06-28T11:42:18.037000Z - 0